Summer agenda: Why Dwyane Wade is the key to the Bulls' offseason

 The Grizzlies committed $75 million to $80 million annually to Mike Conley, Chandler Parsons and Marc Gasol for the next three seasons, so it will be tough to improve if the team is focused on budget restraint.

-The current roster has a three-year window and taking short cuts this summer could see Memphis land in the lottery next year.
+The current roster has a three-year window and taking shortcuts this summer could see Memphis land in the lottery next year.

 Memphis will need to prioritize each free agent and have a comfort level in developing its young talent.